 Mulches Regulate The Soil Temperature

-No matter if you live in a hot or in a cold environment a thick layer of mulch will be able to regulate the temperature of the soil which allows the plants to grow tall and strong.
+No matter if you live in a hot or in cold environment a thick layer of mulch will be able to regulate the temperature of the soil which allows the plants to grow tall and strong.
 During the summertime, the mulch will shade the topsoil thus reducing its temperature, and in the wintertime, it will trap the heat which is coming out of the soil thus protecting the plants from frost.

 Mulches Stop Water Splashing On Leaves

-There are some plants that are prone to diseases if they get their leaves wet, like the tomato plants.
+There are some plants that are prone to diseases if they get their leaves wet, like tomato plants.
 A thick layer of mulch will absorb the shock from the water droplets and dissipates it, which means that the water will not splash on the leaves of the plants.
 Just keep in mind that mulches like rubber, plastic, and wood chips tend to splash water as they are not that good at absorbing raindrops.

 Mulches Increase The Soil Fertility Over Time